cesardka/jornada-do-baralho/README.md

 ## 🔮 Feature Suggestions

 - [x] An option to navigate between selected cards, with arrows < and > to switch the selected card
-- [ ] New section between `About The Challenge` and `About The Authors` giving a proper context on who I am, my relationship with the Jovem Nerd universe and the history on starting the website
+- [x] New section between `About The Challenge` and `About The Authors` giving a proper context on who I am, my relationship with the Jovem Nerd universe and the history on starting the website
+- [ ] Add a page so other users may track their own progress of the challenge -- as suggested by Azaghal himself!